Asian shares mostly fall as tech stocks slump on Wall Street

 "The region may continue to see increasing omicron virus spreads ahead, but recent manufacturing PMIs seem to be holding up for now.
 The risk may lie in any further restriction measures, which could cloud the services sector outlook, along with disruption to supply chains," said Yeap Jun Rong, market strategist at IG in Singapore, referring to purchasing manager indexes, an economic indicator on the manufacturing and service sectors.

+Expert opinion is divided among those who think omicron may set off fewer serious illness and those who advise more caution.
+Any restrictions on business activity will be sure to weigh on the recovery that all nations are counting on to happen soon.

+"Global markets seem to be writing off Omicron as an existential threat, with some suggesting that the Omicron variant represents the 'last hurrah' for Covid.
+Let's hope they are right.
+But there may still be a final hit to activity in Asia before we can return to a semblance of normality," said Robert Carnell, regional head of research Asia-Pacific at ING.

-A slide in technology stocks left the S&P 500 slightly lower on Wall Street, even as the Dow Jones Industrial Average marked another all-time high.
+The slide in technology stocks left the S&P 500 slightly lower on Wall Street on Tuesday, even as the Dow Jones Industrial Average marked another all-time high.

 The S&P 500 slipped 0.1% to 4,793.54, while the tech-heavy Nasdaq composite fell 1.3% to 15,622.72 after a day of choppy trading.
 The Dow rose 0.6% to 36,799.65, thanks partly to solid gains by Caterpillar and JPMorgan Chase, which rose 5.4% and 3.8%, respectively.